 The firm’s established insolvency practice includes a substantial number of diverse fiduciary representations.
 Recent representative matters involve fiduciary clients appointed in state or federal court matters in addition to regulatory or administrative proceedings, including chapter 11 trustees, federal and state court receivers, investigative corporate monitors, regulatory compliance trustees, litigation trustees, and liquidation trustees.
 Through the talents of Gibbons attorneys, acting either as the fiduciary or the fiduciary’s counsel, the firm enjoys a robust practice in this area.
 Critical to the successful representation of these fiduciaries is the proficiency of the experienced members of the FRCR Department, complemented by the firm’s wide range of other disciplinary practices, including business and commercial litigation, corporate, tax, real estate, environmental, and employment law.

-The FRCR Department’s dedicated litigation team has extensive experience in all aspects of bankruptcy litigation, in addition to business and commercial and chancery court litigation.
+The FRCR Department’s dedicated litigation team has extensive experience in all aspects of bankruptcy litigation, in addition to business, commercial, and chancery court litigation.
 This litigation practice includes:

 - Representation of corporate Directors and Officers who are sued, typically following the bankruptcy of the corporation, for breach of duty, negligence, and related claims brought by lenders, trustees, and committees seeking to recover losses arising from the insolvency proceeding.